-The Company manages its Own Funds to ensure that it has capital of sufficient value and quality to cover the Solvency Capital Requirements (SCR and MCR).
+The Company manages its own funds to ensure that it has capital of sufficient value and quality to cover the Capital Requirements (both SCR and MCR).
 There are restrictions in place in relation to the amount of capital from each tier that can be used to cover Solvency Capital Requirements.
 These restrictions aim to ensure that the Company possesses capital of sufficient value and quality to absorb losses that may arise in the future due to unforeseen loss events.